Analysis | When Will Boeing 737 Max Fly Again and More Questions

 3. What has this meant for the airline industry?

-The grounding of the fleet was less disruptive than it might have been because more jets were in production than in service.
+The grounding of the fleet was less disruptive than it might have been because far more jets were in Boeing’s order backlog than in service.
 In the U.S., for example, the Max makes up about 3% of the mainline fleet.
 But the impact has piled up and could especially hurt the growth of budget carriers.
 Ryanair Holdings Plc is scaling back growth plans for summer 2020 because it now expects to receive barely half of the 58 Max planes it was expecting.
 The airline estimates the reduction will wipe 5 million passengers from its full-year tally.
 FlyDubai, which has idled 14 Max planes that have been delivered out of 251 ordered, according to Boeing, says it had to delay the Oct.
 1 launch of flights to Budapest.
 American said it has been canceling about 115 flights a day, or about 1.5% of its daily summer schedule.
 TUI AG, the world’s largest holiday company, said a profit rebound was wiped out by the grounding of its 15 Max aircraft.
-Boeing’s suppliers are feeling the impact as well.
+The hit to Boeing’s suppliers could be far worse if the company follows through on warnings it might halt production.
+So far the impact has been minimal.
 CFM International, a joint venture between General Electric Co. and Safran SA, cut output by about 5%, while Safran says it may lower its earnings forecast.

 4. What has this meant for Boeing?